logzio/logz-docs/_source/logzio_collections/_metrics-sources/custom-metrics.md

 ---
-layout: article
-title: Send custom metrics
+title: Upload custom metrics as JSON files
-permalink: /user-guide/infrastructure-monitoring/custom-metrics
-flags:
-  #admin: true
-  logzio-plan: community
-tags:
-  - Grafana
+logo:
+  logofile: json.svg
+  orientation: vertical
+data-source: JSON Custom Metrics
+templates: ["no-template"]
 contributors:
   - shalper
+shipping-tags:
+  - from-your-code
 ---

 You can send your application metrics to your Logz.io Infrastructure Monitoring account and create your own dashboards.

-To do this, you'll need to send your application metrics to Logz.io in JSON format and stick to the formatting guidelines.
+To do this, you'll need to send your application metrics to Logz.io in JSON format and keep to the following formatting guidelines.

-##### Overview
-{:.no_toc}

-1. toc list
-{:toc}

 <div class="tasklist">